 In addition to meeting the definition of disability, an individual may also provide a note from a physician, other health professional, or from a support group indicating that the individual would benefit from an ESA.
 However, a landlord should not inquire as to specifics regarding the individual’s disability.

-Emotional Support Animals in “No Pet” Housing
+Emotional Support Animals in “No Pet” Rental Properties

 The Federal Fair Housing Act and the Americans with Disability Act allow individuals who qualify for an emotional support animal to keep the animal at a rental property, even though the landlord of a rental property enforces a “no pet” policy.
 ESA’s are allowed in no pet rental properties because they are considered a reasonable accommodation for the individual’s disability.